noplacenoaddress/RNMnetwork/Chapter two - machine.md

 ![Women masturbation brain response](nihms303557f2.jpg)

 **Human sexual activity** [[63]](https://en.wikipedia.org/wiki/Human_sexual_activity) can be overloaded by the use of the radio and digital Machine from the synthetic telepathy network.
 This can create induced sex slaves, prostitutes and child violations.
-Who it is possible?
+How it is possible?

 In the **study before** [[64]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3186818/) we can appreciate in the fMRI images in composite the brain zone neuron activated by different parts self masturbation in a woman.

+So like we've seen before with this technology and **electromagnetic waves** [[65]](https://en.wikipedia.org/wiki/Electromagnetic_radiation) it's possible to remotely stimulate neurons like it's done in a physic MRI machine.

+Doing a rapid technical analysis we can consider that radios working in a magnetic resonance environment use **shortwave** [[66]](https://en.wikipedia.org/wiki/Shortwave_radio) frequencies.

 ### External links